-As at the date of this Prospectus, a considerable portion of loan agreements of entities of the GCP Group with banks provide for standard change of control clauses enabling the respective lender to terminate the loan agreement in case of a change of control without the lender's consent.
-Under loan agreements with an aggregate nominal amount of approximately €160 million the respective lender may terminate the loan agreement if (a) the Issuer is no longer (directly or indirectly) the majority shareholder of the respective borrower, or (b) the Founder no longer holds (directly or indirectly) at least 25% of the shares in the Issuer or another shareholder obtains control over the Issuer, or (c) the property management of the respective property is no longer performed by a member of the GCP Group.
+As at the date of this Prospectus, most of the loan agreements of entities of the GCP Group with banks provide for standard change of control clauses enabling the respective lender to terminate the loan agreement in case of a change of control without the lender's consent.
+Under a considerable portion of the loan agreements the respective lender may terminate the loan agreement if (a) the Issuer is no longer (directly or indirectly) the majority shareholder of the respective borrower, or (b) the property management of the respective property is no longer performed by a member of the GCP Group.

-Material loan agreements with contractual nominal amounts exceeding €25 million are described in more detail below as at 30 June 2014.
+Material loan agreements with contractual nominal amounts exceeding €25 million are described in more detail below as at 30 June 2015.